Evolution Mining: Mine locations

-The Cowal gold operation is an open-pit gold operation approximately 350 km west of Sydney.
-Evolution's former Mt Carlton operation is approximately 150 km south of Townsville, Queensland.
-The Mungari gold operation is approximately 600 km east of Perth and 20 km west of Kalgoorlie in Western Australia.
+The Cowal gold operation is an open-pit gold operation approximately 350km west of Sydney.
+Evolution's former Mt Carlton operation is approximately 150km south of Townsville, Queensland.
+The Mungari gold operation is approximately 600km east of Perth and 20km west of Kalgoorlie in Western Australia.
 The Ernest Henry copper-gold operation is operated by Glencore.
 It also operates the Red Lake mine, which is an underground gold mine in Northwestern Ontario, Canada.

 The Mt.
-Rawdon open pit gold mine is approximately 75 km south-west of Bundaberg, Queensland, and is planned for a pumped hydroelectric project, potentially using the Perry River Dam.
+Rawdon open pit gold mine is approximately 75km south-west of Bundaberg, Queensland, and is planned for a pumped hydroelectric project, potentially using the Perry River Dam.

 History

+Evolution Mining was formed in November 2011 through the merger of Catalpa Resources and Conquest Mining and the concurrent acquisition of Newcrest Mining’s Cracow and Mt Rawdon gold mines.

+In 2015, Evolution acquired Cowal and Mungari, and, in 2016, an economic interest in Ernest Henry.
+In 2020, Evolution divested Cracow and completed the acquisition of Red Lake.
+In 2021, the acquisition of Kundana assets elevated Mungari to a cornerstone asset and consolidates regional resources.

+In 2022, Evolution acquired 100% of Ernest Henry and the Mount Rawdon Pumped Hydro Project was declared a Coordinated Project by the Queensland Government.
+In 2023, Evolution acquired Northparkes and, in 2024, the Cowal underground mine was successfully commissioned and went into commercial production.

+In 2025, the Mungari mill expansion was completed ahead of schedule and under budget and the final regulatory approval received to extend Cowal Gold Operations to 2042.
+In 2026, Evolution entered into an agreement to acquire the Two Times Fred exploration project and a separate agreement that provides an option to acquire the Clisbako exploration project in British Columbia, Canada.

-This growth has seen it become a mid-tier Australian mining company and 52 on the ASX top 200 Australian publicly listed companies.
+The company’s growth has seen it become a mid-tier Australian mining company and on the ASX top 50 Australian publicly listed companies.

-In April 2015, Evolution completed the buy-out of La Mancha Resources Australian operations, valued at A$300 million, and thereby acquired the Frog's Leg and White Foil gold mines as well as the nearby processing plant at the Mungari.
-Mining at Frog's Leg is carried out in an underground operation while White Foil is an open pit operation, with the ore processed at the Mungari plant, which was constructed in 2013–14.

 In May 2021 the company acquired Toronto Stock Exchange-listed Battle North Gold for CAD$343 million for its Bateman (formerly Phoenix) gold project near Red Lake, Ontario.